demisto/content/Packs/PrismaCloudCompute/Playbooks/Prisma_Cloud_Compute_-_Get_Defender_Logs_README.md

-This is a sub-playbook of the “Prisma Cloud Compute - Audit Alert v2” playbook
+This is a sub-playbook of the “Prisma Cloud Compute - Audit Alert v2” playbook.
 - Gets defender logs and sets them to layout
 - Downloads defender logs
-- Gets defender backups.
+- Gets defender backups

 ## Dependencies